Gaumont: New growth

 On 2 February 2000, Philippe Binant, technical manager of Digital Cinema Project at Gaumont, realized the first digital cinema projection in Europe with the Texas Instruments prototype projector.
 From 1993 to early 2004, Gaumont and Disney had a partnership for producing films for theater distribution.

 In 2001, Gaumont spun off the cinema division into a joint venture with Pathé since known as Les Cinémas Gaumont Pathé.
 Gaumont owned a 34% stake in the entity, which controls a large cinema network in France, Switzerland, and the Netherlands.
 As of 2011, this stake was worth €214 million.
 In 2004, Gaumont continued its development with Pathé to set up another joint venture, Gaumont-Pathé Archives.
 Gaumont owns 57.5% of this entity, which contains newsreels, documentaries, and silent movies from the 20th and 21st centuries.
 From early 2004 to 2007, the company had a partnership with Sony for producing films and for theater and DVD distribution worldwide.
 And for many years, Gaumont's home video division was a joint venture with Sony Pictures.
-Currently, Gaumont distributes its films through Paramount Home Media Distribution on video in France.
+Currently, Gaumont distributes its films through ESC Distribution on home media in France since 2020, and formerly through Paramount Home Entertainment.
 At the end of 2007, Gaumont took over the French animation studio Alphanim for €25 million and renamed it Gaumont Alphanim.
 As of 2013, it is known as Gaumont Animation.

 Gaumont produced in 2006 and 2009 two French films that have since become cult classics, OSS 117: Cairo, Nest of Spies and OSS 117: Lost in Rio.
 While they are parodies of James Bond, they became cult films because they go beyond simple parody, combining retro spy adventure with politically incorrect satire and biting humor.

 On 16 December 2010, Gaumont acquired a 37.48% stake in the share capital of the Légende company and its subsidiaries for €6.6 million.
 Légende is a full-length film and television series production and distribution company managed by Alain Goldman.
 As of 2011, the Légende stake is worth €6.3 million.
 2011 was the year that Gaumont opened its Gaumont International Television division in Los Angeles.

 In 2011, Gaumont co-produced and co-distributed The Intouchables, which became France's highest-grossing movie of all time.